lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. PineTime should start correctly with the old firmware with SMP service operational.
 We may perform the firmware upgrade again when the fixed new firmware is available.

+Thankfully most of this firmware update and rollback logic is built into the MCU Manager Library.
+We'll require another open-source component: The MCUBoot Bootloader.
+More about MCUBoot in a while.

 Here's the proposed Flash ROM memory layout that will be adopted by all PineTime firmware, containing the Active and Standby Firmware Image slots...

 | PineTime Flash Area | ROM Address        | Size |